Dipsacus japonicus is

-a biennial herb found in sunny, damp portions in grasslands, the stems growing over
+a biennial herb found in sunny, damp grasslands; the stems grow over

-one meter in height and branching well, with stiff, spiny structures
+one meter in height and branch well, with stiff, spiny structures

 all over.
-Leaves are of alternate phyllotaxis, each pinnately
+Leaves are of alternate phyllotaxis, and each pinnately

 cleft deeply into segments to the bases.
 The pieces are

-sharp-pointed at their tips, and the margins
+sharp-pointed at their tips, and the margins are serrated.

-serrated.
 Many

 light red-purple florets gather to form a ball-like flower head.